 3.1.4 All full-time students are required to be resident within reasonable daily travelling distance of the campus at which they are studying and being available to attend any scheduled activities within normal teaching hours).
-For undergraduate students, this applies during term time; students should also ensure they are available to undertake resit exams during the August supplementary examination period if they wish to have this opportunity to retrieve any failed credits before the next academic session begins.
+For undergraduate students, this applies during term time; students should also ensure they are available to undertake resit exams during the summer resit period to retrieve any failed credits before the next academic session begins.

 3.1.6 All full-time students are expected to be resident within reasonable travelling distance of Aberystwyth.
 In line with research Council expectations, research postgraduates should be resident for 44 weeks each academic year, during their registration period.
 It is important that students are available to take part in compulsory activities, such as research training, as well as to take advantage of other opportunities for personal and career development, and to benefit from being part of a community of research staff and students within departments and Institutes, and the wider university.

 Additionally, visas and financial sponsors may stipulate residence requirements over and above those set by the University, which must be adhered to.

 Certain exceptions to this requirement are built in to specific programmes of study, including the following arrangements (NB – this is not an exhaustive list):

 (i) Split site PhDs, where the student spends part of the period of study at a partner university